 9. Subway is Not the Only Violator

-An NBC news piece released shortly after Subway’s bread revelation identified several other restaurants whose food contained azodicarbonamide.
+An NBC news piece released shortly after Subway’s bread revelation identified several other restaurants whose food contain azodicarbonamide.
 These include McDonald’s, Burger King, Wendy’s, Arby’s, Jack in the Box, and Chick-fil-A. Although not all bread from these restaurants may contain azodicarbonamide, is it worth the risk?
 Bottom line — if you want to avoid it, get in contact with the corporate big wigs who control restaurants from afar and verify they’ve made a pledge not to use any azodicarbonamide.

 A Final Thought…